Editor language generation API

 API: EditorCellFactory is now available only within UpdateSession

 We made the EditorCellFactory instance controlled by the current UpdateSession.
-In the same time we put some caches inside the EditorCellFactory implementation, making the editor building process faster in some situations.
+At the same time we put some caches inside the EditorCellFactory implementation, making the editor building process faster in some situations.
 The EditorContext.getCellFactory() method was deprecated and will be removed in the next release.

 Language Runtime: AbstractEditorBuilder